New Mexico Lobos men's basketball: Steve Alford (2007–2013)

 The 2012–13 Lobo squad was dominated by juniors and sophomores, though all were veteran contributors, including three returning starters.
-The team was again defense-oriented, surrendering just 60 points a game and grinding out close wins, frequently coming from behind.Media Guide 2013–14, pp.46–49,109.
+The team was again defense-oriented, surrendering just 60 points a game and grinding out close wins, frequently coming from behind.
 Williams, Snell, and center Alex Kirk led a balanced attack with seven players leading the team in scoring in individual games.
 The Lobos climbed to #16 with a 12–0 start, with a win over #19 Connecticut, before losing to NCAA tournament-bound South Dakota State; they won at #8 Cincinnati then lost at St Louis, which later reached #13.
 The Lobos' strength of schedule powered them to a #2 RPI ranking, and they won a program-record 15 games away from The Pit.
 The MWC enjoyed its best season to date with four teams achieving national rankings and five making the NCAA tournament.
 The Lobos lost on the road to ranked San Diego State and UNLV but beat both at home and won nine out of ten to clinch the league title.
 Williams hit a school-record 10 threes and scored 46 points at Colorado State, both MWC records.
 Snell paced the offense down the stretch, averaging 18 points a game and leading the Lobos to the MWC tournament championship.
 The Lobos were ranked #10 and received a three-seed in the NCAA tournament, facing Harvard, but they again turned in a disappointing performance.
 Kirk led with 22 points and 12 rebounds, but the team shot poorly and trailed most of the game as the Crimson answered Lobo runs with timely three-pointers to seal the upset.
 The Lobos finished the season 29–6, their second-best record ever.
 Williams was named MWC Player of the Year, and Alford was named Coach of the Year.

 The day before the NCAA tournament began, UNM announced a 10-year contract extension with Alford; 10 days later, he resigned to take the head coaching position at UCLA.
 In the interim, Snell announced he was declaring for the NBA draft.
 The tournament upset and departures were disheartening blows for Lobo fans.
 Alford had led the program back to national prominence, attaining its best six-year stretch ever while improving academic achievement.
-The Lobo players and fan base rallied around long-time associate head coach Craig Neal, hoping to maintain continuity, and he was hired to replace Alford.Media Guide 2013–14, p.46 Snell was selected by Chicago with the 20th pick in the first round of the NBA draft.
+The Lobo players and fan base rallied around long-time associate head coach Craig Neal, hoping to maintain continuity, and he was hired to replace Alford.
+Snell was selected by Chicago with the 20th pick in the first round of the NBA draft.